CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Results, Analysis, and Discussion

 \subsection{Quantitative Results}

-\textbf{GENCAT excels in early-stage knowledge estimate.} We report the 5-fold averaged knowledge estimate performance (Accuracy and AUC) of GENCAT and four baselines across test lengths ranging from $t=1$ to $t=20$ in Table~\ref{tab:main_results}.
-We observe that GENCAT consistently yields more accurate knowledge estimate than all baselines, particularly during the early, most important phase of CAT ($t$ from 1 to 7).
-For example, when $t = 5$, GENCAT (Diversity) achieves an AUC of 0.7529, significantly outperforming strong baselines like 1PL\_IRT (0.7299) and NCAT (0.7343) on the Codeworkout dataset.
-This performance improvement stems from GENCAT's ability to leverage both the question text and the student open-ended responses to select questions, shifting the focus from predicting whether a student will fail to how they might fail.
-By evaluating these sampled responses, GENCAT captures valuable information about student knowledge, such as specific errors or misconceptions the student might have.
-As the test progresses and the knowledge estimate stabilizes in the later time steps, GENCAT still maintains the best accuracy on both datasets.
-The performance gap naturally narrows, though, since all CAT methods converge to the same performance when a student responds to every question.
+\textbf{CodeGENCAT excels in early-stage knowledge estimation.} We report the 5-fold averaged knowledge estimate performance (AUC and Accuracy) of CodeGENCAT and four baselines across test lengths ranging from $t=1$ to $t=20$ in Table~\ref{tab:main_results}.
+We observe that CodeGENCAT consistently yields more accurate knowledge estimates than all baselines, particularly during the early, most important phase of CAT ($t$ from 1 to 7).
+For example, CodeGENCAT outperforms the strongest baseline at $t=5$ on both CodeWorkout (Diversity: 0.7529 vs. NCAT: 0.7343) and ProgFeed (Information: 0.6910 vs. LACAT: 0.6744) on AUC.
+This performance improvement stems from CodeGENCAT's ability to leverage both the question text and student-written code to select questions, shifting the focus from predicting \textit{whether} a student will fail to \textit{how} they might fail.
+By evaluating these sampled responses, CodeGENCAT captures valuable information about student knowledge, such as specific errors or misconceptions the student might have.
+As the test progresses and the knowledge estimate stabilizes in the later time steps, CodeGENCAT remains competitive, with the performance gap naturally narrowing since all CAT methods converge to the same performance when a student responds to every question.